-After upgrading to macOS 10.13 High Sierra or later, a client might not correctly read files from NFSv4 servers created with previous versions of macOS or OS X: If you have used older versions of the operating system to write Macintosh files to an NFSv4 server, and the server implementation supports named attributes, and the files are using Extended Attributes or forks, these attributes and forks will become temporarily inaccessible after upgrading to macOS 10.13 High Sierra.
+After upgrading from macOS 10.12 Sierra or lower, a client might not correctly read files from NFSv4 servers created with previous versions of macOS, OS X, or Mac OS X: If you have used older versions of the operating system to write Macintosh files to an NFSv4 server, and the server implementation supports named attributes, and the files are using Extended Attributes or forks, these attributes and forks will become temporarily inaccessible after upgrading to macOS 11.0 Big Sur.

 If you add automount triggers to the Finder sidebar, the Finder may intermittently remove them: In case your system is configured to use NFS automounts, a user may drag the topmost folder of the automounted file system or an object from that hierarchy into the Favorites section of the sidebar of a Finder window.
 This way, the automount can be triggered easily, without needing an additional alias object on the Desktop.
-The Finder might unexpectantly lose such sidebar entries, however.
+The Finder might unexpectedly lose such sidebar entries, however.